Causing Death by Dangerous Driving

 Are there any examples of causing death by dangerous driving?

 - Aggressive driving (such as sudden lane changes or cutting into a line of vehicles) or racing or competitive driving or speed that is highly inappropriate for the prevailing road or traffic conditions

 - Disregard of traffic lights and other road signs which, on an objective analysis, would appear to be deliberate

 - Driving a vehicle knowing it has a dangerous defect or with a load which presents a danger to other road users

 - Using a hand-held mobile phone or other handheld electronic equipment when the driver was avoidably and dangerously distracted by that use

-- Driving when two tired to stay awake or where the driver is suffering from impaired ability such as having an arm or leg in plaster, or impaired eyesight.
+- Driving when too tired to stay awake or where the driver is suffering from impaired ability such as having an arm or leg in plaster, or impaired eyesight.

-Not all displays of driving will fall clearly within one category, so it is important that you seek advice well before entering your plea.
-You do not have to use the same solicitor who represented you at the police station, and in cases involving seroius offences, it is often best to seek specialist motoring advice.
+Not all displays of driving will fall clearly the category of dangerous or careless driving, so you must seek advice well before entering your plea.
+You do not have to use the same solicitor who represented you at the police station, and in cases involving serious offences, it is often best to seek specialist motoring advice.